chicken-sopa/SEC/README.md

 ## 4. Byzantine Consensus tests

+### 4.1 A non leader tries to initiate consensus
+1. Run the "

 ### Troubleshooting Test Issues
 - Ensure all dependencies are correctly added and recognized.
 - If tests are not running, try rebuilding the project (`Build` > `Rebuild Project`).